-Even without these strong assumptions, partial identification is still possible and may reveal useful insights about the size or range of magnitude of parameters of interest.
-Partial identification in various contexts has been widely studied in the econometrics literature, especially over the last thirty years.4 Relevant to this paper is partial identification with data combination, since when combining two different data sets data the joint distribution between the data are unobserved (Cross and Manski, 2002; Molinari and Peski, 2006; Ridder and Moffitt, 2007; Fan et al., 2014, 2016).
-However in the data combination literature the joint distribution within each data set is observed; in the aggregate data setting I instead assume that the joint distribution between every combination of variables is unobserved.
+Partial identification in various contexts has been widely studied in the econometrics literature, especially over the last thirty years.4 Relevant to this paper is partial identification in data combination, since when combining two different data sets the joint distribution between the data sets is sometimes unobserved (Cross and Manski, 2002; Molinari and Peski, 2006; Ridder and Moffitt, 2007; Fan et al., 2014, 2016).
+However in the data combination literature the joint distribution within each data set is observed; in the aggregate data setting the joint distribution between every combination of variables is unobserved.
+For example, in the setting I consider the method in Cross and Manski (2002) applies only when we observe the joint distribution of covariates $X_i = (X{1i}, \ldots, X{Li})$ over groups.
+Aggregate data often does not fit this setting; for example aggregate data can provide ethnicity distributions, gender distributions, education distributions, and income distributions but will not provide the joint distribution of all of these variables, often due to privacy concerns.
+Bounds are narrower when we observe the joint distribution of covariates, as further discussed in Appendix A.3.
+The intuition for this is that since individual-level effects usually depend on the joint distribution of all variables, being able to pin down the joint distribution of most of the variables will restrict the size of the identified set.